openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ### Key Attestation {#key-attestation}

 Wallets MUST support key attestations.
-Ecosystems that desire wallet-issuer interoperability on the level of key attestations SHOULD require Wallets to support the format specified in Annex D of [@!OIDF.OID4VCI], in combination with the following proof types:
+Ecosystems that desire wallet-issuer interoperability on the level of key attestations SHOULD require Wallets to support the format specified in Appendix D of [@!OIDF.OID4VCI], in combination with the following proof types:

 * `jwt` proof type using `key_attestation`
 * `attestation` proof type